 After lacing his first career MLB home run against the Detroit Tigers on August 25th, he went 1-for-10 against the Philadelphia Philies.
 Through his first 28 at-bats in the big leagues, the catcher is hitting .107/.257/.250 with one home run, three RBIs, and just three total hits.
 With the trade of John Buck this week, the Mets are committed to d’Arnaud for the future, and are willing to take the lumps as he gets used to life in the bigs.

 On August 23rd against Detroit, Flores collected three hits, climbing his batting average up to .300.
 Since then, he’s gone 1-for-14, and has watched his triple slash drop down to .250/.290/.344 with one home run and 11 RBIs.
 He did collect a base hit in yesterday’s 11-3 blowout victory against the Phillies, so hopefully that will get Wilmer’s bat going.

 5. Cesar Puello, OF

-Puello’s received a 50-game suspension this week for his involvement in the Biogenesis clinic.
+Puello’s received a 50-game suspension for his involvement in the Biogenesis clinic.
 Thankfully, these 50 games can all be applied to this season since he’s on the 40-man roster.
 The outfielder was enjoying a breakout season in Binghamton, hitting .328/.405/.550 with 16 home runs, 73 RBIs, and 24 stolen bases.